testanalysis/SWE-Assignment/README.md

 Flask App with SQLite and Docker

 This repository contains a Flask application that uses SQLite as the database and is containerized using Docker.
-The application provides a simple API for managing administrators, applicants, households, schemes, applications, and scheme-related information such as benefits and criteria.
+The application provides an API for managing administrators, applicants, households, schemes, applications, and scheme-related information such as benefits and criteria.

 Prerequisites